aniabrown/hpc-carpentry-shell-WHPC/_episodes/03-files.md

 {: .language-bash}

-`rm -r directory` is probably the scariest command on UNIX- it will delete a directory and all of its contents. **ALWAYS** double check your typing before using it... if you leave out the arguments, it will attempt to delete everything on your file system that you have permission to delete.
-So when deleting directories be very, very careful.
+`rm -r directory` is probably the scariest command on UNIX- it will delete a directory and all of its contents. **ALWAYS** double check your typing before using it.

 > ## What happens when you use `rm -rf` accidentally
 >